× Trademark Attorneys

 FAQ

-Can I become a lawyer without going to law school?
+Can I become a Lawyer without Law School?

 Yes, you can!

 If you are able to understand the workings of the legal system, a degree from an institution that is not a lawyer will suffice.
-Learn how laws interact and what makes them unique.
+It is important to understand how laws work together, and how they differ.

 Do lawyers earn more than other professions in the United States?